 - May increase the risk for the development or progression of reticulin fiber formation within the bone marrow.
 This usually improves when Nplate is stopped.

 - Does not treat low platelets (thrombocytopenia) caused by myelodysplastic syndrome (MDS) or any other cause other than ITP.
 Research has shown that there is a risk of progression of MDS to acute myelogenous leukemia with Nplate.
 Nplate is not indicated for the treatment of thrombocytopenia due to MDS.

-- Reserve use for patients whose platelet level and clinical condition increases the risk for bleeding.
+- Reserve use for patients whose platelet level and clinical condition increase the risk of bleeding.

-- The aim of Nplate is to keep the platelet count about 50,000 per microliter, not to normalize it.
+- The role of Nplate is to keep the platelet count at about 50,000 per microliter, not to normalize it.
 Trying to normalize it increases the risk of thromboembolic complications.

 - Research into using Nplate for acute radiation syndrome is limited to animals because it could not be studied in people.